 All photos courtesy The Courthouse Hotel Thunder Bay

-Although it’s in my home province, Thunder Bay, which has a population of around 75,000, is still very far away from the Greater Toronto area, where I’m from.
-In fact, it’s 1,400km from home, the equivalent of two day’s driving… or a two hour flight.
+Although it’s in my home province, Thunder Bay, which has a population of around 110,000, is still very far away from the Greater Toronto area.
+In fact, it’s 1,400km from Thunder Bay to my hometown of Gravenhurst in Muskoka, the equivalent of two days’ driving… or a two-hour flight.

 In both cases, I have to admit that although my expectations were somewhat modest, I was pleasantly surprised by these up-and-coming travel destinations.
 Like so many other small towns and cities around the world, they’re experiencing something of a renaissance as more and more people find out about them.

 A Warm Welcome Awaits at The Courthouse Hotel Thunder Bay

 Thanks largely to social media and reporting by influencers, as well as websites like LuxuryOntario, these wonderful yet sometimes remote destinations are coming into their own and finding their groove.
 And as we learn more about their unique experiences and lifestyles, as well as the many fun things to do when we get there – whether it’s trying out the best coffee shops, bars and restaurants, or learning of the best places to stay and shop – we’re opening ourselves up to no end of exciting new travel opportunities.

 While I’ll save lovely Smithers BC for another day, I do want to share my experience in Thunder Bay.
 And, in particular, my amazing stay at what is definitely one of the best luxury hotels Northern Ontario has to offer: The Courthouse Hotel Thunder Bay.